-We’ve selected five of the best Overwatch 2 tank heroes are?
+Want to know who the best Overwatch 2 tank heroes are?
 There’s a lot to consider when it comes to picking the best tank hero, especially since the PvP format switched from 6v6 to 5v5.
 Though all tank characters are reasonable picks with the right surrounding team comp, our selection makes it easy to pick up a strong hero that can hold their own no matter what situation they’re in, which is important if you solo queue a lot.

 The best Overwatch 2 tank heroes are:

 Orisa ticks a lot of boxes when it comes to providing the defensive play that teams are going to need now they can only rely on one tank.
-She’s got a kit full of goodies such as Fortify which temporarily reduces incoming damage, her powerful Javelin Spin that can destroy projectiles and push enemies, and the ability to throw an Energy Javelin which briefly stuns opponents.
+She’s got a kit full of goodies such as Fortify which temporarily reduces incoming damage, her powerful Javelin Spin which can destroy projectiles and push enemies, and the ability to throw an Energy Javelin which briefly stuns opponents.